I have a dear friend that I met a few decades ago.

 I had heard this rant many times before but for some reason something snapped in me this time and I went postal on my poor friend.
 I gave him a tongue lashing that he is not likely to forget for a long time.

-I told him how unfortunate it is that he has strayed so far from the word of God in his effort to become more enlightened by the philosophies of men.
+I told him how unfortunate it is that he has strayed so far from the word of God in the revelations to Joseph Smith, in his effort to become more enlightened by the philosophies of men.

 In the midst of my own rant I warned him that if he is ever saved, it would only be through the name of Jesus Christ and that the holy name of Jesus Christ is the only name under heaven by which a man can be saved.